FabianaCampanari/FabianaCampanari/README.md

-# 🚀 about my journey on this planet:
+# 🚀 About my journey on this Planet:

 ✨After graduating in Psychology at PUC-SP, I majored in Graphic Design at UCSD, San Diego, California,🇺🇸.